ltbringer/rkv/README.md

 ## Introduction

 I was curious how database management systems are made.
 So I decided to make my own.
 This is a simple key-value store that uses an LSM tree as the underlying data structure.

-I have the following goals with this project:
+## Lessons

+To follow from scratch, check the releases and tags section.
+This will help you observe the progress on this project from the very first commit.
+I have also tried to name the tags to provide an objective and the release notes give a short summary to set expectations for the topic.

+### Lesson Objectives

 - [x] Build a simple key-value store.
-- [ ] Benchmarking the performance.
+- [ ] Benchmark performance.
 - [ ] Write highly performant search.
+    - [x] Parallel Search
+    - [x] Binary Search over SSTables
+    - [ ] Compression
+- [ ] Security.
+    - [ ] File level permissions.
+    - [ ] Checksum verification.
+    - [ ] RBAC over APIs
+    - [ ] Encryption
 - [ ] Communication between distributed nodes.
 - [ ] Maintaining High Availability.
 - [ ] Resolving partition failures.